Coby White NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- Defensively, the Heat conceded 109.8 points per contest last year, second in the NBA.
+- On defense the Heat conceded 109.8 points per contest last year, second in the NBA.

-- Conceding 41.9 rebounds per game last year, the Heat were sixth in the league in that category.
+- The Heat conceded 41.9 rebounds on average last season, sixth in the NBA.

-- Looking at assists, the Heat allowed 25.6 per game last year, ranking them 14th in the NBA.
+- In terms of assists, the Heat allowed 25.6 per game last year, ranking them 14th in the NBA.

-- Defensively, the Heat conceded 13.1 made three-pointers per contest last year, 28th in the league.
+- The Heat gave up 13.1 made 3-pointers per game last year, 28th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!